AleMancusoPOLI/fragmental/pipeline.md

 * add right info for Tooltips
 * add more samples (5/6)
 * add right descriptions for samples - do we need descriptions ?
-* fix the recording export
-    * recording doesn't record effects
-        * solution: separate Recorder component from Player and pass final node to the Recorder
 * documentation ?
 * fix envelope:
     - add dots info